NCAS-CMS/cfdm/docs/source/tutorial.rst

     'domainancillary0': <DomainAncillary: ncvar%a(1) m>,
     'domainancillary1': <DomainAncillary: ncvar%b(1) >,
     'domainancillary2': <DomainAncillary: surface_altitude(10, 9) m>,
-    'domainaxis0': <DomainAxis: 1>,
+    'domainaxis0': <DomainAxis: size(1)>,
-    'domainaxis1': <DomainAxis: 10>,
+    'domainaxis1': <DomainAxis: size(10)>,
-    'domainaxis2': <DomainAxis: 9>,
+    'domainaxis2': <DomainAxis: size(9)>,
-    'domainaxis3': <DomainAxis: 1>,
+    'domainaxis3': <DomainAxis: size(1)>,
     'fieldancillary0': <FieldAncillary: air_temperature standard_error(10, 9) K>}

+The `~Constructs.select` method of a `Constructs` instance may be used to select constructs that meet particular criteria.
+See the :ref:`further section on metadata constructs <Metadata-constructs-2>` for more details.

+..
 The `~Field.constructs` method has optional parameters to filter the output by specifying criteria on the contents of metadata constructs.
 See the :ref:`further section on metadata constructs
    <Metadata-constructs-2>` for more details.

 .. _Data: